-In the event that an incident has occurred, and person is disabled from performing his or her usual work or requires medical attention, or has been grieved by another, the following must be undertaken as soon as possible but at the latest, within 24 hours of the incident occurrence:
+In the event that an incident has occurred, and a person is disabled from performing his or her usual work or requires medical attention, or has been grieved by another, the following must be undertaken as soon as possible but at the latest, within 24 hours of the incident occurrence:

-Faculty/S taff Student/Visitor 1.
+Faculty/Staff Student/Visitor 1.
 A senior management team member must 1.
-A faculty member or senior management be notified immediatel y team member must be notified immediately 2.
+A faculty member or senior management be notified immediately team member must be notified - immediately 2.
 All incidents must be reported using the 2.
-All incidents must be reported using the OLS Academy Incide ent Reporting Form OLS Academy Incident Reporting Form (see below) located at the front office (see below) located at the front office
+All incidents must be reported using the OLS Academy Incident / Action Reporting OLS Academy Incident / Action Reporting Form located at the front office Form located at the front office